MiFID II will affect the distribution of complex and non-complex investment funds.

 Similarly, under UCITSD, assuming that a UK UCITS Man Co falls outside of the EEA, it will lose it passport to manage an EEA UCITS and will also likely lose the ability to appoint a UK distributor to distribute to retail customers throughout the EEA under UCITSD.

-In these circumstances, you may want to consider appointment of an EEA UCITS Man Co, with delegations of investment management to either a UK investment manager or EEA MiFID investment manager, and appointment of EEA distributors for distribution of UCITS funds to EEA retail customers.
+In these circumstances, UK distributors may want to consider appointment of an EEA UCITS Man Co, with delegations of investment management to either a UK investment manager or EEA MiFID investment manager, and appointment of EEA distributors for distribution of UCITS funds to EEA retail customers.

 AIFMD and Distribution